 Yes, explain to your kids why they need this skill.
-But also remember that brainstorming needs to be taught—even when they dig in their heels.
+But also remember that brainstorming needs to be taught in your homeschool—even when they dig in their heels.

 Use Different Brainstorming Methods

 There are many ways to brainstorm.
-When you’re not sure how to brainstorm with reluctant writers (or any child, for that matter), it’s good to experiment and try different ideas, such as the four listed here.
+When you’re not sure how to brainstorm with reluctant writers (or any child, for that matter), it’s good to experiment and try different ideas during homeschool writing sessions, such as the four listed here.